TempleDAO/temple/protocol/contracts/templegold/README.md

 Templars stake Temple tokens for Temple Gold rewards.
 Temple can be transferred cross-chain to Arbitrum One using the `TempleTeleporter` contract.
 Temple tokens are burned on mainnet and same amount of tokens are minted on arbitrum one.

 Staking contract has voting capabilities built in.
-When a user stakes, their vote weight is updated.
-Vote weights are calculated using [Yearn's st-yETH user vote weight half-time model](https://docs.yearn.fi/getting-started/products/yeth/overview).
-Stakers can also delegate their votes to approved delegates using `setUserVoteDelegate()`.
-Stakers can reset their delegates using `unsetUserVoteDelegate()`.
-Default vote weight of a staker without a delegate is calculated from `getVoteWeight()`. `getDelegatedVoteWeight()` is for stakers with delegates.
+When a user stakes or withdraws, their delegate's vote is updated.
+A staker participating in governance must set delegate to either own address or another address using `delegate()`.
+Setting delegate to address zero means no participation in governance(default).

-Migration is built in, if there is ever an upgrade to staking.
+Migration is built in, if there is an upgrade to staking contract.
 First, `setMigrator()` is called.
 Migrator is the next staking contract.
 Migrator calls `migrateWithdraw()` to withdraw and migrate staker's stake amount and optionally claim rewards.
 Rewards can be claimed after migration.

-Staking contract will also be deployed also to Arbitrum One chain.
+Staking contract will also be deployed to Arbitrum One chain.

 ## Auctions

 ### DaiGold Auctions
-In DaiGold auctions, anyone can bid DAI in exchange for Temple Gold when an auction is active.
+In DaiGold auctions, bidders bid DAI in exchange for Temple Gold when an auction is active.
 These Temple Gold tokens available for each auction are sent to `DaiGoldAuction` contract prior to auction starting.

 `TempleGold.mint()` distributes TGLD tokens on mint to DaiGoldAuction, Staking contracts and team multisig using distribution share parameters percentages set at `DistributionParams`.
 Temple Gold reward tokens for each auction are shared amongst DAI bidders/depositors after the auction has ended.
 DAI depositors can claim their share of the TGOLD rewards after auction and also retroactively.